tech-pratik/AWS-Monitoring-Alerting-CloudWatch/README.md

 CloudWatch Logs Insights	Analyzed logs and extracted operational insights CloudWatch Dashboards	Visualized resource health and performance

  Project Outcome and Key Results

-Implemented metric-based monitoring for EC2 instances (e.g., CPUUtilization, Disk Read/Write).
+Implemented metric-based monitoring for EC2 instances (e.g., CPUUtilization, Disk Read/Write)

-Set CloudWatch alarms to detect threshold breaches (e.g., CPU > 70%) and trigger notifications.
+Set CloudWatch alarms to detect threshold breaches (e.g., CPU > 70%) and trigger notifications

-Configured an SNS topic with verified email subscribers to receive real-time alerts.
+Configured an SNS topic with verified email subscribers for real-time alerting

-Designed a centralized CloudWatch dashboard for visibility into application health and trends.
+Designed a CloudWatch dashboard for visibility into application health and trends

-Enforced least-privilege IAM policies for secure, role-based access to monitoring tools.
+Applied IAM least-privilege access for secure and role-based monitoring controls

-Demonstrated incident response readiness with alerting workflows and operational insights.

-Simulated failures and validated that alerts were received within seconds, ensuring quick actionability.
+Simulated instance failures and validated instant alert delivery

+Enabled fast incident response using preconfigured alarm-triggered workflows

+Let me know if you'd like this formatted for your GitHub README.md, resume project section, or as a PDF.

+.